How Cynthia Guy-Thomas Hired ‘Frankie’ to Kill Her Ex-Husband; Affidavit Outlines Therapist’s Murder-for-Hire Plot

 After hearing her bond, Guy-Thomas briefly raised her head to tell Patchen that she had never been involved in a crime before.

-Court documents related to her divorce describe her as a learned woman with a bachelor’s degree in petroleum engineer from the Colorado School of Mines, an associate’s degree in math from Casper College, a bachelor’s degree in social work from the University of Wyoming, and a master’s degree from Florida State University.
+Court documents related to her divorce describe her as a learned woman with a bachelor’s degree in petroleum engineering from the Colorado School of Mines, an associate’s degree in math from Casper College, a bachelor’s degree in social work from the University of Wyoming, and a master’s degree from Florida State University.

 The last degree cost her $70,000.
 She could never overcome the financial hits of her education and housing costs from her low-income jobs at banks, or the $44,000 she made at the CWCC.